benlau/qsyncable/README.md

 Conclusion
 ----------

-QSyncable is designed to solve a fundamental problem of C++&QML application.
-How to share data between C++ and QML?
+QSyncable is designed to solve a fundamental problem of C++ & QML application: How to share data between C++ and QML?

 QObject list model is definitely a bad idea.
 It is terrible to manage their life cycle and ownership (QML / C++ scope).